AutoFixture/AutoFixture.github.io/_docs/fixture-customization.md

 ## Reusing customizations

 By design customizations are intended to be small in scope, reusable and composable.
-Whenever implementing a custom customization, it is recommended to adhere to the DRY principle and avoid defining all the configuration inside a single customizatino instance.
+Whenever implementing a custom customization, it is recommended to adhere to the DRY principle and avoid defining all the configuration inside a single customization instance.

 To be able to use multiple atomic customizations it is recommended to use the composite pattern.
 For convenience AutoFixture offers the `CompositeCustomization` class that implements the composite pattern for the `ICustomization` interface.